-On their own, custom integrations are for a specific team to use.
+On their own, custom integrations are for a specific workspace to use.
 An incoming webhook is a single custom integration.
 A bot user is a single custom integration.
 Same with a slash command.
-The tokens and credentials used for these custom integrations are intended only for the team that originated them.
+The tokens and credentials used for these custom integrations are intended only for the workspace that originated them.

-A Slack app is a packaged collection of one or more custom integrations made available for Slack teams to install and utilize.
-Teams will use an OAuth 2.0 authorization flow to approve your app, resulting in team-specific OAuth tokens you'll use on their behalf.
+A Slack app is a packaged collection of one or more platform features.
+They can optionally be made available for Slack workspaces to install and utilize. workspaces will use an OAuth 2.0 authorization flow to approve apps, resulting in workspace-specific OAuth tokens for use on their behalf.

 Other differences include:

 We strongly recommend building internal integrations as part of a Slack app instead.
 Slack apps are better scoped, allowing your integration to only use the permissions they need.
 Additionally, you can use new features like interactive messages and the Events API.